paradox460/StyleChan/README.md

 - Chrome: Requires the [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl) extension.
 Click the Install link above.
 Alternatively you can download a [.crx here](https://nebukazar.github.io/StyleChan/builds/StyleChan.crx) if you are using Chromium or are not using Windows.
 Drag&drop into the extensions page to install.

-- Pale Moon: Requires [Greasemonkey 1.15](https://addons.mozilla.org/firefox/addon/greasemonkey/versions/1.15beta2) addon.
+- Pale Moon: Requires [Greasemonkey for Pale Moon](https://github.com/janekptacijarabaci/greasemonkey/releases/latest) addon.
 Click the Install link above.

 #### Troubleshooting